gorhill/ccaptioner/README.md

 ## CCaptioner

+Important note: Don't use this project, it's unmaintained and not working very well.
+I suggest you instead use [FastStream video player](https://github.com/Andrews54757/FastStream), you can easily search/add/sync caption with it.

+---

 A very simple extension which purpose is to assign a text track to a [HTML5 `video` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) in a web page.